ben-jacobson/Remora-STM32F4xx-W5500/README.md

 # Todos
 - Switch out unit tests to use whatever UART and other tested peripherals to what is defined in platformIO.ini
 - Set up ability to configure UART peripheral in platformio.ini, just like we have with SPI and CS/RST pins
-- PWM: Set up the max PWM value
 - PWM: Test if using the same TIM/Channel, does the last frequency on the shared PWM set correctly as per docs below?
-- PWM: Test if this work if we use the fixed period only?
-In which case the variable boolean should be used to lock down to fixed period to save on set point variables.
 - PWM: Another odd bug when setting period too high it defaults to 79us?
 Maybe an overflow?

 # Wiznet W5500 connection